 - If the obstacles add up without others being removed, not only the sprint goal but possibly the whole project is at risk.
 This must lead to an escalation, to prioritisation of the problems and, if necessary, to support by an additional force from “outside”.

-- The Scrum Master is not solely responsible for eliminating the problems.
-It should be the interest of the entire organisation – if necessary after discussion – to remove all obstacles.
+- The Scrum master is practically never alone responsible for eliminating the problems.
+It should be the interest of the whole organisation – if necessary after discussion of the content – to remove all obstacles.